 Freelancing allows you to conduct your own career, have a flexible work schedule, and do work you’re passionate about.
 And while it can be a lucrative career choice, you need to be organized and prepared to do it right and give it your best shot.
 Use these tips to help launch your freelancing career, and good luck with your future clients!

-To get you even more prepared for a lucrative job after college, read our article about The Importance of Career Prep.
+To get you even more prepared for a lucrative job after college, read our article on The Importance of Career Prep: How to Plan for Your Dream Job.